dflay/NMR-ANA/doc/README.md

    - NMRFileManager:      This class handles the input and output of all files; it loads data into NMRPulse and also prints frequency results to output files.

-   - InputManager:        A public member of NMRFileManager; stores all input parameter information (from ./input/parameters.dat)
+   - NMRInputManager:     A public member of NMRFileManager; stores all input parameter information (from `./input/parameters.dat`)

    - NMRFourierTransform: A Fourier transform class; given an array of voltage data, will output the corresponding frequency spectrum; the output is normalized such that the power spectrum is in Volts.